-How to Fix Pothos Not Bushier & Boost Leaf Density
+Fix Pothos Not Bushy & Boost Leaf Density

 Pothos plants are a favorite for indoor gardeners, thanks to their vibrant green leaves and forgiving nature.
 They can survive in low light and tolerate irregular watering, which makes them perfect for busy plant lovers.
 Yet, many gardeners face a frustrating problem: their pothos vines grow long but never appear full or bushy.

-If your pothos not bushier, it doesn’t mean you’ve done anything wrong.
-Sparse growth is often due to environmental factors, pruning habits, or care routines.
+If your Pothos not bushy, it doesn’t mean you’ve done anything wrong.
+Sparse growth is often because of environmental factors, pruning habits, or care routines.
 Understanding these factors and adjusting your plant care can transform thin, leggy vines into dense, cascading greenery that truly livens up your space.

 Before you try solutions, it’s essential to identify what is limiting your pothos growth.
 Even healthy plants can appear stringy if one or more factors aren’t optimal.